 Icy Italian gelato

-A venture by two former employees of the popular Italian eatery Nora Gray (Dalla Libera and Nick Rosati) come this Griffintown ice cream oasis.
-Using locally sourced organic dairy products and seasonal ingredients, the flavours change often.
+A venture by two former employees from the popular Italian eatery Nora Gray, (Dalla Libera and Nick Rosati) come this Griffintown ice cream oasis.
+Using locally sourced organic dairy products and seasonal ingredients, their flavours change often.
 Don’t forget to try the ice cream sandwiches.
 Pick-up and delivery now available.

-It’s not exactly gelato, but GEMA’s walk-up take out window has people lining for the frozen custard in Little Italy.
-Have your cup of the deliciously decadent soft serve topped with sour cherry and crushed bacci or have your cone dipped in dark chocolate ganache.
+It’s not exactly gelato, but Pizzeria Gema’s walk-up take out window has people lining for their frozen custard in Little Italy.
+Have your cup of their deliciously decadent soft-serve topped with sour cherry, crushed bacci or have your cone dipped in dark chocolate ganache.